larryhastings/correlate/README.md

 `Correlator.print_datasets()`

 > Prints both datasets in a human-readable form.
-Uses `self.print` to print.
+Uses `self.print` to print,
+> which defaults to `print`.

 `Correlate.Dataset()`